WEHIGenomicsRnD/Manuscript_TIRE_seq/README.md

 TIRE-seq is a streamlined workflow that enables high-throughput RNA extraction and transcriptomic analysis for large-scale perturbation studies.

 ## Data
-Processed data files are available in the *data/* directory
+Processed data files are available in the *data/* directory as R Data Serialization (.rds) objects.
+I primarly use SingleCellExperiment objects for quallity control for the many convience functions that are available.
+Downstream differential expression testing is performed with DGEList objects.

 ## Metadata
 Sequencing run specific metadata is available in the metadata folder.